Battling addiction and ready for treatment?

 Halfway homes and sober houses have high retention rates, and the individuals who commit to 90 days or more are much more likely to remain sober both at the halfway house and for months afterward.

 Halfway houses tend to cost less than sober living houses, but the overall cost can vary depending on location, amenities, etc. You can expect to spend anywhere between a few hundred to a few thousand dollars at a halfway home.

 The good news is that because halfway houses are government-funded, many insurance companies (especially Medicaid under the Affordable Care Act) will cover the cost of your stay.
 You’ll want to check with your insurance carrier to see what coverage they offer for a stay at a halfway home.

 Does a Halfway House Sound Like the Right Fit?

-Take a look at the halfway houses in your area by using the SAMHSA program locator, or click here to learn more about treatment options.
+Look at the halfway houses in your area using the SAMHSA program locator, or click here to learn more about treatment options.